-Many people are familiar with the Japanese maples, with their wide range of delicate foliage shapes, habits varying from upright to pendulous, and their spectacular fall colors.
-Japan boasts more than one species of maple, and for the Japanese, and for discerning gardeners worldwide, there is another one they love and highly esteem.
+Many people are familiar with Japanese Maples, with their wide range of delicate foliage shapes, habits varying from upright to pendulous, and their spectacular fall colors.
+Japan boasts more than one species of Maple, and for the Japanese (as well as for discerning gardeners worldwide), there is another one they love and highly esteem.
 That is the Full Moon Maple.
 This small tree has larger, fuller leaves than the ordinary Japanese maples, and the name ‘full moon’ comes from the almost circular shape of the leaf, and the spectacular fall shades of yellow and red.
 The leaves can be up to six inches across, and although divided into lobes like those of its cousin, these are broader, and spread out to make the leaf an almost complete circle.

-Because it only forms a small tree, no taller than ten feet, this is an ideal deciduous tree for a smaller garden, a more intimate area of a larger garden, a courtyard, or in a large container on a terrace or patio.
-If your garden is Asian-inspired, then as a rare and beautiful alternative to a regular Japanese maple, this tree is unbeatable.
+Because it only forms a small tree, no taller than ten feet tall, this is an ideal deciduous tree for a smaller garden, a more intimate area of a larger garden, a courtyard, or in a large container on a terrace or patio.
+If your garden is Asian-inspired or features other Japanese plants, then as a rare and beautiful alternative to an ordinary Japanese Maple, this tree is unbeatable.
 It will grow in a sunny spot, or in warmer areas, partial shade is better, and any soil that does not become too dry will suit it perfectly.

 The subtle but valuable differences between this tree and regular Japanese Maples make it a great alternative and a ‘must-have’ for collectors.
 It is not widely available, so we know that our stocks will not last.
 Order now while you still have the opportunity to acquire this eastern treasure.